 Steve is known to fly aircraft of his own creation.
 In 1996, he created the Parabounce as a way to raise money for children’s charities, which led him to develop the Parabike, a human-powered aerostat.
 Parabounce was flown at the Clinton White House, premiered on NBC’s “Today,” and closed the 2002 Winter Olympics in Salt Lake.
 His company, One Giant Leap, generated over a million dollars in charitable donations through the One Giant Leap for Humanity events, conceived by Meadows.

 While raising his family in Hollywood, Steve had a career as a cinematographer and actor from 1984 to 2001, producing documentaries and performing in over a hundred television productions and dozens of films.

 In 2003, Meadows became a volunteer at Mother Teresa’s Home for the Dying and Destitute in Lima, Peru, and a relief worker the following year after the Tsunami in Sri Lanka, where he supervised the construction of over two-hundred homes for disaster victims.
 He also volunteers in the Emergency Room at Cedars-Sinai Medical Center in Los Angeles.

-Now retired, Steve spends his time building stuff, volunteering, dabbling in art and developing new ideas to benefit the less fortunate.
+Now retired, Steve spends his time building stuff, writing books and screenplays, volunteering, dabbling in art and developing new ideas to benefit the less fortunate.